 - Do you have any medical history/problems?
 If you have a history of previous cancer, abdominal/intestinal surgery, uncontrolled diabetes, seizures, heart conditions etc., this information can make it easier to resolve a "not medically necessary" appeal. - Tailor the appeal letter to the denial reason.
-For example, if the denial is for investigational or experimental, include a copy of the Medicare bulletin that outlines their decision to cover proton for prostate cancer.
+For example, if the denial is for investigational or experimental, include a copy of the traditional Medicare bulletin that outlines their decision to cover proton for prostate cancer.
 Medicare never pays for investigational/experimental.
 Commercial health insurance companies do not use the same definition of investigational or experimental that Medicare does.
 They basically define any treatment that is not the norm as investigational or experimental.
 They also sometimes rely on out of date reports from allegedly independent third parties such as ECRI or Hays.
 They are not obligated to seek out new information but are obligated to consider information that you, and particularly your physician, submits to them.
+Be sure that they have the most recent medical publications related to your situation.
+Some insurers who previously approved proton now deny stating it is investigational/experimental.
+Ask why it was once covered and considered approved treatment but now the insurer has reversed position.
+Ask for their internal documents detailing how and why the change was made.

-Be sure that they have the most recent medical publications related to your situation. - In the appeal letter, professionally let the insurer know that you will not go away and will pursue all avenues available, including external review and legal representation.
+- In the appeal letter, professionally let the insurer know that you will not go away and will pursue all avenues available, including external review and legal representation.
 The primary advantage of using a lawyer is that your lawyer will know how to be sure that the insurer is following their own rules and carefully document each step of the appeal process.
 Using an attorney is also likely to cause the insurer to take your case more seriously. - Bring up the emotional/lifestyle issues involved.
-For example, a few BOB members are helicopter pilots.
+For example, BOB members are employed in careers representing all professions.
 Treatment that would have left them incontinent would have denied them the ability to continue in their jobs.
 These intangible elements have value. - Discuss the high cost of treating side effects and not only the medical supplies and devices.
 A man who is left impotent may have some psychological issues and require mental health intervention.
 This is costly for the insurer.